 Dwarf winter white Russian hamsters are small, cuddly, and can make great pets, especially for teens and adults.
-While they're similar to the larger Syrian hamsters and the Campbell's dwarf Russian hamsters, they have their own unique qualities.
-For example, these little hamsters are normally a dark gray color on their backs with a black dorsal stripe along the center of the back.
-The fur on the belly is white.
-However, in the winter, the fur can turn white to varying degrees (a change triggered by changes in day length).
+If this is your first time caring for a hamster, start with a solitary hamster.
+While they are similar to the larger Syrian hamsters and Campbell's dwarf Russian hamsters, they are more docile.
 Selective breeding techniques have produced a few different coat colors and patterns.
-Winter white Russian hamsters also have furred feet.

 Scientific Name: Phodopus sungorus

 Dwarf winter white Russian hamsters are nocturnal but may be active for short times during the day too.
 They make excellent pets and are generally quite good-natured.
 They are more tolerant of handling than other types of hamsters and are less likely to bite or nip; however, this breed can be squirrelly and sometimes may be too quick and challenging to handle for younger children.

 Unlike Syrian hamsters, dwarf winter white Russian hamsters are social with their species and can be kept in same-sex pairs or groupings, but usually only if introduced at a young age.
 Do not add adults or new hamsters to a group.
 Even some hamsters that were raised together may get territorial and need to be separated as they get older.
 Beware of mixed-sex pairs or groups; they will turn your habitat into a breeding tank, which can produce a litter every three weeks.

 Do not expose hamsters to other pets; it can stress them out.
 Cats may view them as prey animals.